ChronicDiseaseEpi/TableTidierOutputs/README.md

 | TID12079 |       | results_table  |            |
 | TID12080 |       | results_table  |            |

-# Extracting data and terminology
+# Extracting data

-For extracting data and terminology into more usable R objects it makes sense to do so for individual tables as well as for collections.
+For extracting data into more usable R objects it makes sense to do so for individual tables as well as for collections.
 We can extract data for single tables thus.

 ``` r
 # Print first 6 rows only